1759 - Reich and Austrian invasion of Saxony

 On November 4, hearing of Hülsen's approach, Daun left his camp of Schildau, intending to retreat on Dresden.
 He reached Naundorf where Arenberg's Corps joined him.
 Esterhazy's and Brentano's Corps flanked the main body and reconnoitred the way.
 Meanwhile, Finck's Prussians marched from Düben to Eilenburg.

-On November 8, Prince Henri's main army (40 bns, 63 sqns) encamped near Altsattel while 2 bns guarded the bakery and General Aschersleben was detached at Naundorf with 4 bns and 17 sqns, General Wedel at Hirschstein on the Elbe with 7 bns and 10 sqns, General Schenckendorf at Karschitz (unidentified location) with 2 bns and 8 sqns to keep communication with Finck, and General Dierke at Grossenhain with 4 bns and 4 sqns.
-The same day, Hülsen's Corps made a junction with the army of Prince Henri, after crossing the Elbe on a bridge of boats.
+On November 8, Prince Heinrich's main army (40 bns, 63 sqns) encamped near Altsattel while 2 bns guarded the bakery and General Aschersleben was detached at Naundorf with 4 bns and 17 sqns, General Wedel at Hirschstein on the Elbe with 7 bns and 10 sqns, General Schenckendorf at Karschitz (unidentified location) with 2 bns and 8 sqns to keep communication with Finck, and General Dierke at Grossenhain with 4 bns and 4 sqns.
+The same day, Hülsen's Corps made a junction with the army of Prince Heinrich, after crossing the Elbe on a bridge of boats.

-On November 9, planning to turn the Austrian left, Prince Henri sent Finck to Etzdorf.
+On November 9, planning to turn the Austrian left, Prince Heinrich sent Finck to Etzdorf.
 Brentano, who was covering the Austrian left flank, retired and encamped at Nossen.
 Daun did not react to the Prussian manoeuvre.
 Zweibrücken sent all his grenadiers and 4 bns to support his light troops in the area of Grossenhain.

-Prince Henri then reinforced Finck with 6 bns and 20 sqns.
+Prince Heinrich then reinforced Finck with 6 bns and 20 sqns.
 Daun retreated at his slowest step: in many divisions, covering a wide circuit and sticking to all the strong posts, till his own time for quitting them.

 During the night of November 13 to 14, Daun retired near Wilsdruff in 8 columns and encamped between Sora and Blankenstein.
 His reserve along with the Austrian carabiniers took position on the heights of Polenz while Aynse occupied Batzdorf on the Elbe in front of Meissen and Bretano went to Herzogswalde.

 On November 14 in the morning, when Frederick heard of Daun's retreat, he ordered Wedel to pursue him.
-Frederick then led 3 grenadier battalions along with Aschersleben's Corps against the positions of General Sincère at Korbitz (unidentified location), inflicting him heavy losses during a fierce and obstinate resistance.
+Frederick then led 3 grenadier battalions along with Aschersleben's Corps against the positions of General Sincère at Korbitz (now incorporated into Meissen), inflicting him heavy losses during a fierce and obstinate resistance.
 The Prussian Main Army soon followed, encamping at Krögis while Wedel's Corps reached Korbitz and Schenkendorf's Deutschenbora.
 Frederick then instructed Finck to march towards Dippodiswalde.
 The same day, Finck and his corps were near Nossen some 16 km ahead of Krögis and some 32 west from Dresden harassing the Austrian western flank.
 Frederick then ordered Finck to march at once round that western flank: by Freiberg, Dippoldiswalde, then east to Maxen, to plant himself at Maxen (20 km south of Dresden, among the rocky hills), to cut off the communications of the Austrian Army with Bohemia and to block the Pirna Country for them.

 The next morning Thursday November 15, according to Frederick's orders, Finck with 18 battalions got on march.
 He drove the Reich troops out of Freiberg and reached Dippoldiswalde which was occupied by a division of the Reichsarmee since 2 days.
 The latter division retired on Possendorf after suffering a few casualties.
 He made Freiberg his magazine and Dippoldiswalde his halfway house where he left 4 of his battalions.